Geological history of Earth: Cambrian Period

-The Cambrian is a major division of the geologic timescale that begins about 538.8 ± 0.2 Ma.
+The Cambrian is a major division of the geologic timescale that begins about 538.8 ± 0.2 million years ago.
 Cambrian continents are thought to have resulted from the breakup of a Neoproterozoic supercontinent called Pannotia.
 The waters of the Cambrian period appear to have been widespread and shallow.
 Continental drift rates may have been anomalously high.
 Laurentia, Baltica and Siberia remained independent continents following the break-up of the supercontinent of Pannotia.
 Gondwana started to drift toward the South Pole.
 Panthalassa covered most of the southern hemisphere, and minor oceans included the Proto-Tethys Ocean, Iapetus Ocean and Khanty Ocean.

 Ordovician period

-The Ordovician period started at a major extinction event called the Cambrian–Ordovician extinction event some time about 485.4 ± 1.9 Ma.
+The Ordovician period started at a major extinction event called the Cambrian–Ordovician extinction event some time about 485.4 ± 1.9 million years ago.
 During the Ordovician the southern continents were collected into a single continent called Gondwana.
 Gondwana started the period in the equatorial latitudes and, as the period progressed, drifted toward the South Pole.
 Early in the Ordovician the continents Laurentia, Siberia and Baltica were still independent continents (since the break-up of the supercontinent Pannotia earlier), but Baltica began to move toward Laurentia later in the period, causing the Iapetus Ocean to shrink between them.
 Also, Avalonia broke free from Gondwana and began to head north toward Laurentia.
 The Rheic Ocean was formed as a result of this.
 By the end of the period, Gondwana had neared or approached the pole and was largely glaciated.